fieryhenry/Battle-Cats-Save-File-Editor/README.md

 To edit your save file first download u/1plus1equalswindow's (aka Lethal's)save file editor https://www.reddit.com/r/BattleCatsCheats/comments/djehhn/editoren/

-Back up your save using BackupManagerEN.exe
+Back up your save using BackupManagerEN.exe (included in Lethal's editor) follow instructions in that

-Unzip downloadthis.zip from the latest release https://github.com/fieryhenry/Battle-Cats-Save-File-Editor/releases/latest
+Unzip update.zip (or the other version if you want) from the latest release https://github.com/fieryhenry/Battle-Cats-Save-File-Editor/releases/latest

 Run the editor